 The Commons House is a first for IMS.
 It will give teaching teams the space to review the unfolding of their retreatants’ practice, confer about effective teaching approaches and the challenges and joys that arise during a course, as well as privacy for lead and senior faculty to mentor trainees.

 An important additional benefit of this endeavor is that existing teacher accommodations will soon become available for much-needed staff housing.

 This significant venture is the focus of our current Spring Appeal.
 We invite you to join us in the creation of this very special space to support IMS’s growing community of Dharma teachers.
-Our goal is $2,185,000 – and thanks to our community’s support, we are delighted to be already almost 84% of the way there.
-To date, over $1,829,000 has been raised.
+Our goal is $2,185,000 – and thanks to our community’s support, we are delighted to be already over 87% of the way there.
+To date, more than $1,913,000 has been raised.

 Please feel free to contact Executive Director Inger Forland or Development Director Gyano Gibson if you have any questions or are interested in partnering with us to bring this exciting project to completion.